Maritime Mobile Service Identity

 How do I obtain a MMSI?

-The United States Power Squadrons is authorized by the Federal Communications Commission (FCC) and the US Coast Guard to issue a MMSI number to US flagged vessels not subject to Safety of Life at Sea (SOLAS) Convention requirements.
+America's Boating Club is authorized by the Federal Communications Commission (FCC) and the US Coast Guard to issue a MMSI number to US flagged vessels not subject to Safety of Life at Sea (SOLAS) Convention requirements.
 This includes almost all recreational boats.
 Vessels required to have FCC ship station licenses, including US flagged pleasure craft making international voyages, must obtain their MMSI directly from the FCC.

-USPS is your portal to obtaining a MMSI number for your vessel at no charge.
+This is your portal to obtaining a MMSI number for your vessel at no charge.
 The issued MMSI will be unique to your boat and must be programmed into all equipment capable of transmitting and receiving digital signals.